yahiakala/routing/docs/caching/index.md

 ### Network First

-In `NETWORK_FIRST` mode, the data will always be loaded from the `loader` when the user navigates to a route.
-However, if the `loader` method raises an `AppOfflineError`, the data will be loaded from the cache.
+In `NETWORK_FIRST` mode, the data will always be loaded from the `load_data` when the user navigates to a route.
+However, if the `load_data` method raises an `AppOfflineError`, the data will be loaded from the cache.

 ### Stale While Revalidate

 A more advanced mode is `STALE_WHILE_REVALIDATE`.
 In this mode, the data will be loaded from the cache, and then loaded in the background from the server, if the data is stale.
-If there is no data in the cache, then the form will not be instantiated until the `loader` method returns a value.
+If there is no data in the cache, then the form will not be instantiated until the `load_data` method returns a value.

 ```python
 from routing.router import Route, STALE_WHILE_REVALIDATE